 Medicaid Buy-In Program for Employees with Disabilities

 People in the buy-in program pay monthly premiums based on income and other factors.
-They will receive the same services as other people with Medicaid, including office visits, hospital stays, X-rays, vision and hearing services, and prescriptions.
+They get the same services as other people with Medicaid, including office visits, hospital stays, X-rays, vision and hearing services, and prescriptions.

 The following state and federal agencies may have information helpful to Texans with disabilities:

-The Office of Public Insurance Counsel (OPIC) advocates for consumers and represents them at rule hearings, legislative hearings, and court proceedings.
-OPIC also promotes policyholder interests and rights in matters concerning insurance rates and coverage.
-OPIC can't represent individual consumers or resolve individual consumer complaints, but it can provide tools to help you understand insurance products.
+The Office of Public Insurance Counsel advocates for consumers and represents them at rule hearings, legislative hearings, and court proceedings.
+The office can't represent individual consumers or resolve individual consumer complaints, but provides information to help you understand insurance.

-Social Security's Supplemental Security Income (basic needs assistance for certain people with little or no income)
+Social Security's Supplemental Security Income provides basic needs assistance for people with little or no income

 Texas Department of Aging and Disability Services